-When your GitHub account is linked to Jira Software, your team gets to see their branches, commit messages and pull requests right in the context of the Jira Software issues they're working on.
+When your GitHub or GitHub Enterprise account is linked to Jira Software, your team gets to see their branches, commit messages and pull requests right in the context of the Jira Software issues they're working on.
 Read more in Integrating with development tools.

 Connect a GitHub account to Jira Software

 To connect your GitHub Enterprise account to Jira Software, you use the DVCS Connector provided in Jira.

 By the way, you'll need to have admin permissions on both Jira Software and on the GitHub Enterprise account you want to link.

 There are a couple of steps:

 Step 1.
 Create an OAuth access token for your GitHub Enterprise account

-The DVCS Connector requires an OAuth access token, which you create in your GitHub account.
-You should create the access token in the GitHub account that owns the repositories you want to link.
+The DVCS Connector requires an OAuth access token, which you create in your GitHub Enterprise account.
+You should create the access token in the GitHub Enterprise account that owns the repositories you want to link.
 If you are linking repositories for a team, you should generate this token using the team account.